70-Day Rule

 • /02

-Working during parental leave is treated as professionally motivated — contributions apply.
+Work during parental leave is treated as professionally motivated — social security contributions become due.

 • /03